SageofPHY6Paths/hinduismdebunked.com/docs/immorality/rape-and-sexual-abuse.md

 > <a href="https://www.srimadbhagavatam.org/canto9/chapter14.html#Text_4" target="_blank">srimadbhagavatam.org</a>: After he had conquered the three worlds, he performed a Râjasûya sacrifice and **kidnapped in his arrogance with force Târâ, the wife of Brihaspati**.

 ><a href="https://vedabase.io/en/library/sb/9/14/4/" target="_blank">As It Is</a>: After conquering the three worlds [the upper, middle and lower planetary systems], Soma, the moon-god, performed a great sacrifice known as the Rājasūya-yajña.
 Because he was very much puffed up, he **forcibly kidnapped Bṛhaspati’s wife**, whose name was Tārā.

+##### SB 9.20.36
+{: .no_toc }
+>अन्तर्वत्‍न्यां भ्रातृपत्‍न्यां मैथुनाय बृहस्पति: ।<br>
+प्रवृत्तो वारितो गर्भं शप्‍त्वा वीर्यमुपासृजत् ॥ ३६ ॥

+Translations:

+> <a href="https://www.srimadbhagavatam.org/canto9/chapter20.html#Text_36" target="_blank">srimadbhagavatam.org</a>: Brihaspati [the scholar and priest of the demigods who was his father, in the past] felt attracted to his brother's pregnant wife and wanted to make love to her. **But when the son in the womb forbade him to engage that way, he cursed him and discharged his semen anyway**.

+><a href="https://vedabase.io/en/library/sb/9/20/36/" target="_blank">As It Is</a>: When the demigod named Bṛhaspati was attracted by his brother’s wife, Mamatā, who at that time was pregnant, he desired to have sexual relations with her.
+The son within her womb forbade this, but **Bṛhaspati cursed him and forcibly discharged semen into the womb of Mamatā**.

 ##### SB 9.24.33 to 35
 {: .no_toc }